In this post, we will explore practical ways to cultivate a learning lifestyle and kick the boredom of “school” to the curb for good!

-The trouble is, we pull our kids out of school, but then we do things just exactly like they did in school.
+The trouble is, we pull our kids out of school but then we do things just exactly like they did in school.
 Minus the bullying part.
 Mostly.
-(Sorry to step on your toes, but know that I have been just as guilty of this!)
-Instead of making homeschool different than what they would get in a traditional setting, we keep on doing the things that just DON’T WORK…
+(Sorry to step on your toes, but know I have been just as guilty of this!)
+Instead of making homeschool different than what they would get in a traditional setting, we keep on doing the things that just DON’T WORK.

 We do things that don’t fit our vision simply because we “should” or because “everyone else does.”

 We push, pull, prod, and force knowledge into the heads of our children, because, after all, the more you know, the more you’ll grow, right?

 We BORE our kids to death with stacks of books, worksheets, and subjects that rarely affect real life.

 We beat the dead horse of curriculum because everyone else loves it and so surely we will too (even if there are tears every single day).

 We fill every moment with agendas, must-dos, and busywork because if it doesn’t look to other people like we are learning, then we might get judged.

 Who can relax like this?
 Who can learn like this?

 You know, it’s no wonder the percentage of ADHD children is drastically on the rise, kids hate learning, and parents feel desperate for change.
 It’s no wonder some homeschooling families are really struggling to enjoy the journey.

 Most homeschooled kids I know would never want to go to school in a traditional classroom, yet they still hate “school.”
 They still look forward to getting it over with and refer to subjects with disdain.
 So do their parents.